 We are required by law to maintain the privacy and security of your protected health information.
 We will let you know promptly if a breach occurs that may have compromised the privacy or security of your protected health information.
 We must follow the duties and privacy practices described in this notice and give you a copy of it.
 We will not use or share your information other than as described here unless you tell us we can in writing.
 If you tell us we can, you may change your mind at any time.
 Let us know in writing if you change your mind.
 For more information see: www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/noticepp.html.

-How will I know about changes in the Notice and Consent?
+How will I know about changes in the Notice of Privacy Practices?

-Lyra reserves the right to update this Notice and Consent from time to time.
+Lyra reserves the right to update this Notice of Privacy Practices from time to time.
 Please visit this page periodically so that you will be apprised of any changes.
-The policies indicated in this Notice and Consent will remain effective, even if you are no longer using our Site or services.
+The policies indicated in this Notice will remain effective, even if you are no longer using our Site or services.